enso-org/enso/README.md

     <b>Runs everywhere</b><br/>
     Enso is available on MacOS, Windows, and Linux, and the Enso IDE runs on web-native technologies.
-In time, you'll be able to run it in the web-browser, giving even your tablet of phone access to your data.
+In time, you'll be able to run it in the web-browser, giving even your tablet of phone access to your data. <a href="https://enso.org">Learn more →<a/>
 </ul></ul>

 <br/>